hankemeierlab/mzQualityDashboard/README.md

 }
 ```

+### Starting mzQualityDashboard
-Once installed, run the following lines of code to start the dashboard:
+Once the installation of mzQuality has finished, the following lines of code
+can be used to start the dashboard.
+It will open a new window in your web browser
+with the dashboard interface.
+Each time you close the dashboard, you will need to
+run the following code in Rstudio to open it again.

 ```r
 library(mzQualityDashboard)
 openDashboard()
 ```

+### Using mzQualityDashboard